News

 • amendments to the Illinois Day and Temporary Labor Services Act, which modify and build on 2023 amendments regarding equal pay and benefits for temporary workers (effective 8/9/24) (Client Alert here);

-• amendments to the Illinois Human Rights Act expanding the statute of limitations to 2 years and adding new protected classes (effective 1/1/25);
+• amendments to the Illinois Human Rights Act expanding the statute of limitations to 2 years and adding new protected classes (effective 1/1/25) (Client Alert here);

 • amendments to the Illinois Human Rights Act, which prohibit the discriminatory use of artificial intelligence and require employer notice of AI use in the workplace (effective 1/1/26) (Client Alert here);

-• amendments to the Illinois Equal Pay Act governing pay transparency in job postings (effective 1/1/25) (Client Alert here);
+• amendments to the Illinois Equal Pay Act governing pay transparency in job postings (effective 1/1/25) (the following alert);

 • amendments to the Illinois Wage Payment and Collection Act, which expand pay stub requirements (effective 1/1/25);